William Wordsworth (1770-1850)

 "Enchanting Ruin: Tintern Abbey and Romantic Tourism in Wales."
 A selection of images and manuscripts related to the history and geography of Tintern Abbey, the subject of Wordsworth's poem "Lines, Written a Few Miles Above Tintern Abbey," and critical commentaries.
 U of Michigan Special Collections Library.

-Romanticism on the Net.
+Romanticism and Victorianism on the Net.
 Ed.
 Michael Eberle-Sinatra.
 An international, peer-reviewed electronic journal devoted to British Romantic studies, an impressive scholarly enterprise that has been making essays freely available since 1996.

 Romantic Circles.
 Eds.
 Neil Fraistat, Steven E. Jones, and Carl Stahmer.
 "A refereed scholarly website devoted to the study of Romantic-period literature and culture."
 An innovative publication on topics in Romanticism.